Deep Learning for Suicide and Depression Identification with Unsupervised Label Correction: Methods

 \section{Methods}

 The SDCNL method is outlined in Figure \ref{fig:pipeline}.
-We begin by processing text data scraped from Reddit with word embedding models, which convert raw text into numerical representations called embeddings \cite{li2018word}.
-These embeddings are then processed with an unsupervised dimensionality reduction algorithm.
-This is a necessary procedure due to the nature of clustering algorithms, which do not perform well in high-dimensional domains \cite{steinbach2004challenges}.
-The reduced embeddings are then inputted into a clustering-based algorithm which separates the embeddings into a pre-determined number of classes.
-This clustering algorithm is unsupervised, allowing it to be independent of noise in the labels.
-The class predictions of the algorithm are treated as an alternate set of labels, and these predicted labels are compared against the ground-truth labels using a confidence-based thresholding procedure in order to correct the ground-truth labels.
-The corrected set of labels are then used to train a deep neural classifier in a supervised fashion.
+We begin by processing text data scraped from Reddit with word embedding models.
+These embeddings are then processed with an unsupervised dimensionality reduction algorithm, as clustering algorithms do not perform well in high-dimensional domains \cite{steinbach2004challenges}.
+The reduced embeddings are then inputted into a clustering-based algorithm which predicts new labels in an unsupervised manner, meaning it is independent of noise.
+These alternate labels are compared against the ground-truth labels using a confidence-based thresholding procedure in order to correct the ground-truth labels.
+The corrected set of labels are then used to train a deep neural network in a supervised fashion.